therealobiora/WordPair-Generator/README.md

 ## Features

 - Generate random word pairs with a single tap.
-- Customize the number of word pairs generated.
 - Save favorite word pairs to revisit later.
-- Share word pairs with friends via social media or messaging apps.

-## Screenshots

-[Include screenshots of your app here]
+- Uncheck favorite word pairs.

 ## Installation

 To run the Flutter Word Pair Generator on your local machine, follow these steps:

-1. Clone this repository to your local machine using `git clone https://github.com/your-username/word-pair-generator.git`
+1. Clone this repository to your local machine using `git clone https://github.com/therealobiora/WordPair-Generator.git`
 2. Navigate to the project directory: `cd word-pair-generator`
 3. Ensure that you have Flutter installed.
 If not, follow the [Flutter installation instructions](https://flutter.dev/docs/get-started/install).
 4. Run the app on an emulator or connected device: `flutter run`